 Hopefully, you have milk (yes, dairy milk) and one of the other things, otherwise, I hope you live super close to the grocery store or you have super friendly neighbors…

-- To make with vinegar or lemon juice, simply add 1 tablespoon of fresh lemon juice or vinegar to a measuring cup and fill with milk until it measures 1 cup.
+- Buttermilk + vinegar OR lemon juice– add 1 tablespoon of fresh lemon juice or vinegar to a measuring cup and fill with milk until it measures 1 cup.
+Mix well to combine.

-- TO make buttermilk with cream of tartar mix one cup milk with 1 3/4 teaspoons cream of tartar.
+- Buttermilk + cream of tartar– mix one cup milk with 1 3/4 teaspoons cream of tartar.

 TOOLS NEEDED TO MAKE THIS CHERRY COFFEE CAKE RECIPE